richpeck/exception_handler/README.md

     # config/application.rb
     config.exception_handler = {
-      custom_exceptions = {
-        "ActionController::YourError" => :bad_request
+      custom_exceptions = { "ActionController::YourError" => :bad_request }
     }
-    }

-This just recreates the declarations in our gem, so may remove it.
+This does nothing different to the base Rails functionality, so may remove it.
 We figured if you're raising custom exceptions, you may wish to keep them with `ExceptionHandler`'s config, rather than separate.

 ---